ultracoldYEG/tof-analysis/README.md

 1. Make sure that git is installed on the computer.
 If not, download and install it.

 1. Find a file directory location to clone (i.e. download) this repository.
-Right click in the Windows Explorer window for that directory and click on the `<Git Bash>` menu option.
+Right click in the Windows Explorer window for that directory and click on the `<Git Bash Here>` menu option.
 When the prompt window opens, enter the normal git config options.
 Clone the repository.

 1. Open the Anaconda Prompt and install the `<lmfit>` and `<pyqt5>` packages with the commands:
 	* conda install -c conda-forge lmfit  (From [Anaconda](https://anaconda.org/conda-forge/lmfit))